MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 In the Teams PowerShell Module version 3.0.0 or later, filtering functionality is now limited to the following attributes (note that these changes are currently only rolled out in commercial environments and are currently **not** applicable to government environments):

 - AccountType
-- accountEnabled
+- AccountEnabled
 - AssignedPlan
+- CallingLineIdentity
 - Company
 - Country
-- department
+- Department
-- displayName
+- DisplayName
 - EnterpriseVoiceEnabled
 - ExternalAccessPolicy
+- FeatureTypes (new)
-- givenName
+- GivenName
 - Identity
 - IsSipEnabled
-- lineUri
+- LastName (available in Teams PowerShell Module 4.2.1 and later)
-- userPrincipalName
+- LineUri
-- CallingLineIdentity
+- UserPrincipalName
 - OnlineAudioConferencingRoutingPolicy
 - OnlineDialOutPolicy
 - OnlineVoicemailPolicy
 - OnlineVoiceRoutingPolicy
-- ownerUrn
+- OwnerUrn
 - TeamsAppPermissionPolicy
 - TeamsAppSetupPolicy
 - TeamsAudioConferencingPolicy